logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/zephyr-integration/features-of-testarchitect-zephyr-integration/mapping-testarchitect-test-cases-to-zephyr-test-cases/_index.md

 3. The Map Test Case to Zephyr dialog box appears.
 In the Map Test Case to Zephyr dialog box, for each test case that you wish to have mapped to a Zephyr test case, enter the Zephyr test case ID into the **Source** column, then click **OK**.

-    **Note:** If any of the listed TestArchitect test cases are already mapped, the corresponding Zephyr test case ID is displayed in the **Source** column.
+{{<note>}} If any of the listed TestArchitect test cases are already mapped, the corresponding Zephyr test case ID is displayed in the **Source** column.
 It may be overwritten.

     In this example, the user has opted to map three TestArchitect test cases, `TC 01`, `TC 02` and `TC 03`, to Zephyr test cases with IDs `566`, `567` and `568`, respectively:

     ![](/images/TA_Help/Images/Zephyr_mapping_test_cases.png)

-    **Tip:** In the event that one or more of the Zephyr test cases that you attempt to map to are already mapped to other TestArchitect test cases, a message to that effect is displayed:
+{{<tip>}} In the event that one or more of the Zephyr test cases that you attempt to map to are already mapped to other TestArchitect test cases, a message to that effect is displayed:

     ![](/images/TA_Help/Images/Zephyr_fail_mapping.png)